kevaleb/Granite-Lion-Cellars/_wines/collections/afternoon-collection.md

 ---

 The Granite Lion Cellars collection of white wines is an irresistible invitation to relax and refresh.
-Distinctive and unique, it is a companion for a celebration of friends or a time for quiet reflection and pleasure. <br><br>This collection comes in 750 ML bottles<br>1 - 2013 South Coast Pinot Gris<br>1 - 2013 South Coast Rose’<br>1 - 2013 South Coast Melody Lane
+Distinctive and unique, it is a companion for a celebration of friends or a time for quiet reflection and pleasure.&nbsp;<br><br>This collection comes in 750 ML bottles<br>1 - available year - South Coast Pinot Gris<br>1 - available year - South Coast Rose’<br>1 - available year - South Coast Melody Lane